 In order to further enhance the transparency of the PCT activities, a new online statistical tool for all PCT applications in the international phase (INAPI acting as RO, ISA and IPEA) was developed.
-This tool ("INAPI Analiza") was uploaded on our web site for any interested user to visit it for consultations regarding the number of applications filed per year, technical areas of the applications, election of ISAs, the RO where our ISA applications were filed, among others.
+This tool ("INAPI Analiza")-was uploaded on our web site for any interested user to visit it for consultations regarding the number of applications filed per year, technical areas of the applications, election of ISAs, the RO where our ISA applications were filed, among others.
+PCT statistics have also been included in the PCT section of the INAPI sweb site.